THIS POST CONTAINS SOME AFFILIATE LINKS (SEE DISCLOSURE POLICY)

 Valentine’s Day is just around the corner and you may be thinking about what to do for your valentine(s).
 Why not make dinner at home?
-Restaurants are over crowded and you really can’t beat home cooking.
-Plus, it falls on a Tuesday this year and going out is not always ideal during the work week.
+Restaurants are overcrowded and you really can’t beat home cooking.
+Plus, it falls on a weeknight again this year and going out is not always ideal during the work week.

 Commonly used in Asian cooking and often referred to as ‘Chinese BBQ sauce’, hoisin is such a versatile and delicious sauce.
 And this 20 minute Hoisin Orange Chicken is one of my all time favorite chicken dishes!
 And it’s only 5 Weight Watchers Freestyle Smart Points!